sp5wiz/Surface-pro-5-opencore/README.md

 Battery Reporting works perfectly.

-please note you will need to add HORNIDS.kext for phone tethering or UnPlugged, but i personally like to use the TP-LINK UE300 as it has a RealTek chip that doesnt need a 3rd party kext.
+please note you will need to add HoRNDIS.kext for phone tethering or UnPlugged, but i personally like to use the TP-LINK UE300 as it has a RealTek chip that doesnt need a 3rd party kext.

 Even with WiFi, i highly disclaim signing into your apple ID or iServices as this will put your account at risk.